Art-Sells/Arells/README.md

 ## Buy art that never loses value.

 ### Problem:
-Most artists are struggling financially.
+Most people are struggling financially.

 ### Solution:
 Art + Sells = Arells: A digital asset marketplace that obscures bear markets.
 Arells is working on achieving this through an innovation called **Price After Purchase** which renders bear markets obsolete.